tryhackmeltd/docs.tryhackme.com/README.md

 }
 ```

-Lastly, if you would like to display your category (*only for categories*) on the homepage of the site, add your config object to `<rootDir/homepage-categories.js>`.
-Simply open the file and append your category to the end of the object, ensuring you bump the `id` up 1 from the previous item.
-To add the `misc` category, we'd add the following:
+Lastly, if you would like to display your category (*only for categories not articles*) on the homepage of the site, add your config object to `<rootDir/homepage-categories.js>`.
+Simply open the file and append your category to the end of the array, ensuring you bump the `id` up 1 from the previous item.
+To add the `misc` category, you'd add the following: